 4 University of Florida, Department of Entomology and Nematology, Gainesville, Florida, 32611, USA, E-mail: xmartini@ufl.edu

-*Corresponding author; E-mail: afife@ufl.edu
+*Corresponding author; E-mail: xmartini@ufl.edu

-Phyllocoptes fructiphilus is a microscopic plant-feeding arachnid known as an eriophyid mite.
+Phyllocoptes fructiphilus is a microscopic plant-feeding eriophyid mite.
 P. fructiphilus is very host specific, only feeding on plants in the genus Rosa, and rarely causes observable damage to their host.
-Unfortunately, P. fructiphilus has become infamous due to a virus known as Rose Rosette Virus (RRV), which the mite transmits while feeding.
-RRV infection creates the following symptoms: witches’ brooms/rosetting, deformed flowers, increased prickle density, elongated shoots, reddened leaves and stems, and increased die-back which ultimately kills the rose host.
+Phyllocoptes fructiphilus is the vector of the Rose Rosette Virus (RRV).
+RRV infection is commonly associated with the following symptoms: witches’ brooms/rosetting, deformed flowers, increased prickle density, elongated shoots, reddened leaves and stems, and increased die-back which ultimately kills the rose host.
 This disease is known as Rose Rosette Disease (RRD) and is the most serious disease of roses, creating millions of dollars of losses for growers.
 Rose Rosette Disease and the mite have invaded the southeastern united states as they followed the range expansion of the non-native Rosa multiflora (Thunb) towards the coast (Amrine Jr 2002, Otero-Colina et al. 2018).

-RRD has also been detected in Florida as well.
-In 2014, 15 roses were found with symptoms of RRD (Babu et al. 2014).
-The virus was confirmed using molecular methods (Babu et al. 2016, 2017) and the plants were destroyed.
-P. fructiphilus were not detected on the roses at that time.
+RRD has been detected in Florida in 2014 on 15 plants; however, the plants were destroyed and P. fructiphilus were not detected on the roses at that time.
+(Babu et al. 2014).
+In 2018 we began a series of surveys along the borders of northern Florida and southern Georgia.

-In 2018 the entomology lab at the North Florida Research and Education Center began a series of surveys along the borders of northern Florida and southern Georgia.
-The purpose of this survey was to find predatory phytoseiid mites on roses which may be natural predators of P. fructiphilus.
-This survey was also meant to discover any RRD in Florida so it could be eradicated before it could spread further.

-On February 14, 2019, we found a total of 42 eriophyid mites of unknown identity from six samples obtained while surveying roses in Leon County, Florida. (see Figure 1) The mites were sent to the Florida Department of Agriculture and Consumer Services - Department of Plant Industry (FDACS-DPI) June 10th and confirmed as P. fructiphilus by the acarologist Dr. Sam Bolton the 2nd of July.
+On February 14, 2019, we found a total of 42 eriophyid mites from six samples obtained while surveying roses in Leon County, Florida.
+(Fig. 1A) The mites were sent to the Florida Department of Agriculture and Consumer Services - Department of Plant Industry (FDACS-DPI) and were all identified as P. fructiphilus.
 The roses did not show signs or symptoms of RDD.
-These roses were tested for RRV with qPCR and RPA by Dr. Fanny Iriarte at the NFREC Plant Disease Diagnostic Clinic (PDC), following the methods of Babu et al. (2016) and Babu et al. (2017).
-The tests came back negative for both tests, with no virus detected.

-The FDACS-DPI conducted a follow-up survey on the 8th of July of the three roses where the mites were initially detected.
-On July 10th, Dr. Bolton again confirmed the presence of P. fructiphilus in all samples tested.
-RRD symptoms were absent, and tests by Dr. Kishore Dey from the FDACS-DPI were also negative for RRV.
+These roses were tested for RRV with RT-qPCR and RPA (Babu et al., 2016, 2017).
+However none of the plants infested with P. fructiphilus were positive for RRV.

-In response to this discovery, on July 16th the NFREC conducted a small survey of 33 roses near the initial site of discovery, including the rose sites where P. fructiphilus were originally detected. (see Figure 1), Each sample contained more than 50 eriophyid mites, with some samples containining over 300 mites (see Figure 1, Figure 2).
-These mites were again confirmed as P. fructiphilus by Dr. Bolton during the month of September, 2019.
-Additional roses were tested for RRV by Dr. Fanny Iriarte at the PDC and again no virus was detected.
+On July 16th we conducted an additional survey of 33 roses near the initial site of discovery, including the rose sites where P. fructiphilus were originally detected.
+(Fig. 1B), Each sample contained more than 50 eriophyid mites, with some samples containining over 300 mites.
+We compared the samples collected in February and July with a t-test, and we found a significant increase in P. fructiphilus population between the two sampling dates (INCLUDE STATS HERE).
+These mites all individually plated and subsequently confirmed as P. fructiphilus.
+Additional rose samples were tested for RRV by RT-qPCR, but no virus was detected.